-Derivative Risk - Derivatives can be riskier than other types of investments because they can be more sensitive to changes in economic and market conditions.
+Derivative Risk - Options, futures and other derivatives can be riskier than other types of investments because they can be more sensitive to changes in economic and market conditions.
+Specifically, prices of derivative instruments may fluctuate widely and rapidly.
 Derivatives subject a portfolio to counterparty risk including the credit risk of the derivative counterparty.
 A small investment in derivatives can have a large impact on the strategy's performance.
 The use of derivatives involves risks different from the risks associated with investing directly in the underlying assets.